mochammadfarkhan/rusantara/README.md

 To Sign In, you need to add the Firebase client SDK to your project.
 For android studio.
 You also need to add firebase authentication to your app by using the firebase plugin on android studio.
 [Guide](https://drive.google.com/file/d/1IaDXdd9RcsF1tk1fsBpHK3JoVm4RsW7a/view?usp=sharing)

-Once the step is done, in LoginActivity before the `onCreate` method declare the firebase auth using:
+Once the step is done, in LoginActivity before the `onCreate` method, declare the firebase auth using:
 ```kotlin
 private lateinit var auth: FirebaseAauth
 ```